 A graduate of the stage design program at Southern Methodist University in Dallas, Texas, Joshua resides in New York City and designs lighting for a variety of projects all over the world; from intimate solo shows to full operas, from architectural installations to modern dance.
 Some designs of note include The Edge of Some World choreographed by Jonathan Fredrickson and premiered in Beijing; The Blue Frog jazz club in Mumbai; A Celebration of Music and Dance with The Limon Dance Company and Simon Bolivar National Youth Choir of Venezuala at Lincoln Center.
 Recent Designs include Tar Baby by Desiree Burch and La Boheme for The Bronx Opera.

 Courtney Bednarowski is an emerging, young hairstylist residing in Brooklyn.
 Originally from Milwaukee, Wisconsin, she graduated from the Aveda Institute in 2007 and has since relocated to New York City to further her skill base and experience.
-In the four years she has been working as a professional, Courtney has styled for countless fashion events, film and theater, print and online publications, and is always designing independent projects and collaborating with alternative artists.
+After completing an assistant program at Mizu Salon, she decided to expand her skillset into barbering.
+Courtney now works at Freeman's Barbershop in the Lower East Side focusing on men's grooming and styling.
+In the four years she has been working as a professional, Courtney has styled for countless fashion events, film and theater, print and online publications, and is now working for DIOR as the lead wig stylist.

 An artist known for combining her talents as an actress, singer, and a director, Anna Sroka is a graduate of the Theater Academy in Warsaw, Poland.
 She has received awards from the Minister of Culture and Art, Przegląd Piosenki Aktorskiej, Wybrzeże, ZASP (for her role in the play "Taksówka" by Igor Gorzkowski), Złota Maska" (for her role in "Rent", directed by Ingmar Villqist).
 She is part of the Olga Lipinska Cabaret, has performed the titular role in the play "PIAF" directed by Jan Szurmieja, and she tours with the show "Ale... i Nie Tylko (songs of Edith Piaf)."
 "Ulica, Która Płyną Moje Obie Dłonie" is her authored play, written to the songs of Zygmunt Konieczny and Andrzej Zarycki.
 Anna Sroka teaches song interpretation at ZPSM and in Wyższa Szkola Komunikowania i Mediów Społecznych in Warsaw in the acting department.
 She directed "CooLos" at ZPSM in Warsaw and works regularly with Teatr Polonia, Teatr Studio, Teatr Ochota, Studio Teatralne Koło, Teatr Nova Scena Teatru Roma, Teatr Montownia, and Teatr Rozrywki.
 Soon she is releasing her CD "Dziwny Owoc" of songs by Billie Holiday, with Włodzimierz Nahorny.